 Chemical Bonding for cosmetically perfect joints in perspex fabrication.
-IPF achieve invisible joins using various bonding solvents and cements including; UV bonding, Tensol 70 Cements, and Solvent Bonding.
+IPFL achieve invisible joins using various bonding solvents and cements including; UV bonding, Tensol 70 Cements, and Solvent Bonding.
 The typical materials that work well using chemical bonding are; polycarbonate, polystyrene, PVC, ABS, acrylic, Perspex.

 Tensol 70 is an Acrylic sheet cement which cures at room temperatures, to produce high strength bonds with acrylic sheet, and offers excellent weathering resistance.

 Solvent bonding is a joining process that allows plastic joins to be welded using a strong solvent at room temperature, to temporarily dissolve the surface of joins, allowing them to form a permanent seal.
 The bonded parts then need time to cure and for the solvent to evaporate.